Friday, August 29, 2025

 In regulated industries, consistently good complaint handling also protects against costly legal and reputational risks.
 Logging, tracking, and resolving complaints within regulatory timelines reduces referrals and reveals root causes before they escalate.

 Complaints have long been managed as a service issue at the leadership level and above, not a strategic one.
-That mindset needs to shift.
+This mindset needs to shift.

 'Complaints aren’t a cost centre: they’re a competitive advantage.'